 Please feel compassion for yourself and graciously accept whatever assistance you are being offered.
-Oh, yes, that feeling you get inside when you do this is your heart opening and your Dopamine flowing.
+Oh, yes, the feelings you get inside when you do this are joy, your heart opening, and your Dopamine flowing.
 That is why it feels so good.

 Finally, please remember this critically important point: If you are doing the Recipe then you are doing great!
 When somebody asks you, “How are you doing?” please do not run down a mental evaluation of your symptoms that day to determine how to answer the question and then give them a rundown of how badly your symptoms are that day.

 You are not your symptoms.
 This probably needs repeating: YOU ARE NOT YOUR SYMPTOMS!
 You are your soul, your spirit, your essence.
 If you are doing the Recipe with faith and you are asked, “How are you doing?” you should put a huge smile on your face and say, “I am doing great!”